 It isn’t cheap to fix a blown head gasket — the cost to repair a blown head gasket is at least $1000, and often even more.
 To repair the head gasket, a mechanic has to disassemble the top portion of the engine and the process often takes a few days to complete.

-So is it worth the cost to actually repair the head gasket in your vehicle or should you just sell the car to one of the auto junk yards near me?
+So is it worth the cost to actually repair the head gasket in your vehicle or should you just sell the car to one of the auto salvage yards near me?
 If you suspect you have a blown head gasket, it’s good to know the costs and signs of one so you can decide for yourself.

 What is a blown head gasket?